flipz357/flipz357.github.io/_posts/2023-10-04-hacking-a-metric.md

 Yes 😊!
 And only little steps need to be taken for starters.
 First, we should

 - Use Smatchpp instead of Smatch.
-Smatchpp has **an optimal solver**, and standardizes AMRs.
+Smatchpp has **an optimal solver**, and **standardizes AMRs**.
 It fixes all problems that are described above.
-It also provides macro scoring on top of micro scoring.
+It also provides macro scoring on top of micro scoring to inform us with another score that is less biased by graph size.

 We should also consider to: